anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Enroll Status Telemetry {#estatus}

-The Registrar-Agent SHALL proceed with providing the enroll status telemetry.
+The Registrar-Agent SHALL complete the sequence of exchanges for bootstrapping with providing the enroll status telemetry to the domain registrar.
-It indicates whether the pledge could process the Enroll-Response (pledge LDeviD certificate) and holds the corresponding private key.
+This status indicates whether the pledge could process the Enroll-Response (pledge LDeviD certificate) and holds the corresponding private key.

 In case the TLS session to the registrar is already closed, the Registrar-Agent establishes a new session as described in {{pvr}}.